-Contracts worth under EUR 300 000 may be awarded either under the framework contract procedure laid down for BENEF 2013 (see point 3.4.1.) or under a competitive negotiated procedure (see point 3.4.2.) involving at least three candidates.
+Contracts worth under EUR 300 000 may be awarded either under the framework contract procedure laid down in Framework contracts (see Section 3.5.1.) or under a simplified procedure (see Section 3.5.2.) involving at least three candidates.

-The Contracting Authority may award service contracts of a value of EUR 20 000 or less on the basis of a single tender.
+Contracts worth under EUR 20 000 or less may be awarded either under framework contracts or on the basis of a single tender.

-The specific annexes for simplified tenders must be used (administrative compliance grid, contract, contract notice, invitation letter, instructions to tenderers, and tender form) for this procedure.
+For the single tender procedure the specific annexes for simplified tenders must be used (administrative compliance grid, contract, contract notice, invitation letter, instructions to tenderer, terms of reference and tender form) for this procedure.
 They can be adjusted to the procedure, including deleting non relevant sections, without this requiring derogation.